xsawa32/ioBroker.rika-firenet/README.md

 ## RIKA-Firenet adapter for ioBroker

-Control your RIKA stoves over RIKA-Firenet
+Control your RIKA stoves over RIKA-Firenet.

 ## Information
 * You need a RIKA stove with RIKA-Firenet and an account at https://www.rika-firenet.com